hylandtechoutreach/internship/Documentation2021/BlueGroup.md

 # PEEKE Interns - Blue Group
 The blue group intern project is an app for the Hyland Hackathon.
+These are general notes for the entire project.
+For documentation about individual sessions, check the [Blue Session Notes](BlueSessionNotes/) folder.

 ## Notes
 Started by having interns decide on technology stack and architecture - they did research and the team decided to use a REST API with: